Structural Requirements of Good Government

 Good government must be prepared for these inevitable threats and be able to resist and remove them when they arise.

-Some characteristics that I think are necessary for good government follow.
+Characteristics proposed for government follow.
 Other necessary characteristics will inevitably arise over time.

 Members of the Legislature elected from electorates primarily defined and limited by area.